-Services that our plan pays for What you must pay Interpreter services The plan will pay for the following services: \$0 • Spoken language interpreter services • Sign language interpreter services Kidney disease services and supplies We pay for the following services: \$0 • Kidney disease education services to teach kidney care and help you make good decisions about your care.
+Services that our plan pays for What you must pay Kidney disease services and supplies We pay for the following services: \$0 Kidney disease education services to teach kidney care and help you make good decisions about your care.
 You must have stage IV chronic kidney disease, and your doctor must refer you.
-We cover up to six sessions of kidney disease education services. • Outpatient dialysis treatments, including dialysis treatments when temporarily out of the service area, as explained in Chapter 3 Section D4 of your Member Handbook , or when your provider for this service is temporarily unavailable or inaccessible. • Inpatient dialysis treatments if you're admitted as an inpatient to a hospital for special care • Self-dialysis training, including training for you and anyone helping you with your home dialysis treatments • Home dialysis equipment and supplies Certain home support services, such as necessary visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and to check your dialysis equipment and water supply Your Medicare Part B drug benefit pays for some drugs for dialysis.
+We cover up to six sessions of kidney disease education services.
+Outpatient dialysis treatments, including dialysis treatments when temporarily out of the service area, as explained in Chapter 3 Section D4 of your Member Handbook , or when your provider for this service is temporarily unavailable or inaccessible.
+Inpatient dialysis treatments if you're admitted as an inpatient to a hospital for special care Self-dialysis training, including training for you and anyone helping you with your home dialysis treatments Home dialysis equipment and supplies Certain home support services, such as necessary visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and to check your dialysis equipment and water supply Your Medicare Part B drug benefit pays for some drugs for dialysis.
 For information, refer to "Medicare Part B prescription drugs" in this chart.

-Services that our plan pays for What you must pay Lung cancer screening Our plan pays for lung cancer screening every 12 months if you: \$0 • are aged 50-77, and have a counseling and shared decision-making visit with your doctor or other qualified provider, and have smoked at least 1 pack a day for 20 years with no signs or symptoms of lung cancer or smoke now or have quit within the last 15 years After the first screening, our plan pays for another screening each year with a written order from your doctor or other qualified provider.
+Lung cancer screening Our plan pays for lung cancer screening every 12 months if you: \$0 This benefit is continued on the next page

+- are aged 50-77, and - have a counseling and shared decision-making visit with your doctor or other qualified provider, and - have smoked at least 1 pack a day for 20 years with no signs or symptoms of lung cancer or smoke now or have quit within the last 15 years

+After the first screening, our plan pays for another screening each year with a written order from your doctor or other qualified provider.